Oo Zun: Life

 Between 1915 and 1937, she founded four more elderly care homes in locations including Thaton in Mon State, Paungde in Bago Region, Yangon, and Pakokku in Magwe Region.
 Throughout her life, she built several nursing homes and became a model of charity in Burmese history.

 As a tribute to her contributions to public welfare, the British government awarded Oo Zun the TPS (Taing Kyo Pyi Kyo Saung), one of the country's highest civilian honors, along with official documents granting her lifelong, complimentary first-class transportation on rail or vessel across the nation.
-On 19 June 1936, the Prime Minister of Burma, U Nu, along with government ministers including Education Minister Dr. Ba Maw and Forestry Minister Ba Pe, visited the Mingun Buddhist Infirmary.
+On 19 June 1936, the Prime Minister of Burma, U Nu along with government ministers including Education Minister Dr. Ba Maw and Forestry Minister Ba Pe, visited the Mingun Buddhist Infirmary.
 During their visit, the Prime Minister wrote a report praising Oo Zun for her diligent efforts in managing the Mingun Buddhist Infirmary.

-At 62 years old, she relinquished her secular life to join the Buddhist Order as a nun at the Paungde Earderly Home.
+At 63 years old, she relinquished her secular life to join the Buddhist Order as a nun at the Paungde Elderly Home.
 Following 28 years of dedicated service to the elderly, she died in Mingun in May 1944, aged 76.
 To honor her, a bronze statue of Oo Zun was erected at the Mingun Buddhist Infirmary.

 Following Daw Oo Zun's passing, U Maung Gyi (BIA) assumed leadership of the association and diligently managed the Mingun Buddhist Infirmary.
-In 1952, the Mingun Buddhist Infirmary received official registration with the Department of Social Welfare, marking the beginning of its second level support from the government.
+In 1952, the Mingun Buddhist Infirmary received official registration with the Department of Social Welfare, marking the beginning of its second-level support from the government.
 Then, on 4 February 1988, the Mingun Buddhist Infirmary underwent a name change to Mingun Buddhist Boe BwaYeiktha (Mingun Buddhist Home for the Aged).